MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Set-VMHost.md

 ```

 ### -VirtualMachinePath
 Specifies the default folder to store virtual machine configuration files on the Hyper-V host.
-This is a functional setting, meaning that if you do not supply a path to VM creations tools (e.g. `New-VM`), Hyper-V will use this path.
+This is a functional setting, meaning that if you do not supply a path to VM creation tools (for example `New-VM`), Hyper-V will use this path.
 Hyper-V will create at least one subfolder in this path, called "Virtual Machines".

 ```yaml
 Type: String